 Types Of DJ Controllers

-DJ controllers come in different forms and sizes with a plethora of different functions.
-The different DJ controllers also vary in price, and most high-end models have a steep price tag.
+DJ controllers come in different forms and sizes with many different functions.
+The other DJ controllers also vary in price, and most high-end models have a steep price tag.

-The market for DJ hardware has grown at an incredible rate in the recent past, allowing professional DJs and beginners to choose DJ controllers that are suitable for their work needs, fit their budget and work well with their software.
+The market for DJ hardware has grown at an incredible rate recently, allowing professional DJs and beginners to choose DJ controllers that are suitable for their work needs, fit their budget and work well with their software.

 Beginner DJ Controller

-They can easily fit in small bags, and most of them come with up to 8 performance pads on each side, which is due to the increase in competition between different manufacturers.
+They can easily fit in small bags, and most of them come with up to 8 performance pads on each side due to the increase in competition between different manufacturers.

 Beginner DJ controllers have buttons that can play hot cues, loops, samples, and effects.
-These controllers come with their software, making it easier to load your complete music collection and be ready whether you would like to jam on a CDJ or export it to your USB stick.
+These controllers come with their software, making it easier to load your complete music collection and be ready whether you want to jam on a CDJ or export it to your USB stick.